stmoreau/git-commits/README.md

-# FIll in my commits
+# Fill in your git commits

 - https://github-contributions.now.sh/ commit history from the beginning of github
 - https://hackernoon.com/how-to-hack-github-kind-of-12b08a46d02e article where I found the script